BaTCAVe: Trustworthy Explanations for Robot Behaviors: Experiments

 \section{Experiments}

-We consider three types of algorithms for learning robot decision-making: binary supervised learning, behavioral cloning (BC), and proximal policy optimization (PPO).
-The experimental setup (also aailable on \href{https://github.com/aditya-taparia/BaTCAVe}{Github}), results, and findings are detailed below.
+We consider three types of algorithms for training robot decision-making: binary supervised learning, behavioral cloning (BC), and proximal policy optimization (PPO).
+The experimental setup, results, and findings are detailed below.